petermattia/petermattia/_posts/2017-09-18-automating-science.markdown

 microbes.
 Zymergen's CEO describes their results improving microbial strains that are already "highly optimized" in the company's [*Science* profile](http://science.sciencemag.org/content/357/6346/18.full):
->So far, Hoffman says, Zymergen's robotic lab has boosted the efficiency of chemical-producing microbes by more than 10%.
-That increase may not sound like much, but in the $160-billion-per-year sector of the chemical industry that relies on microbial fermentation, a fractional improvement could translate to more money than the entire $7 billion annual budget of the National Science Foundation.
+>So far, Hoffman says, Zymergen's robotic lab has boosted the efficiency of
+>chemical-producing microbes by more than 10%.
+>That increase may not sound like much,
+>but in the <span class="tex2jax_ignore">$</span>160-billion-per-year sector of the chemical industry
+>that relies on microbial fermentation, a fractional improvement
+>could translate to more money than the entire <span class="tex2jax_ignore">$</span>7 billion annual
+>budget of the National Science Foundation.

 I like the author's description of the suitability of closed-loop testing for "essentially any complex optimization problem for which improvement is well-defined."